 The Athenee has quite the pedigree: its grounds used to house the former Kandhavas Palace, the residence of Princess Valaya Alongkorn.
 You can get the royal treatment at Athenee Spa, which specializes in Immunetra services tailored to your blood type, or in the sophisticated suites featuring silks and original paintings.

-Ghermai Zerazion and Marco Vinci concocted their idea for hidden bar Rasputin — Florence’s first — when both were working at not-so-secretive speakeasy Barts in London.
-Though their bar is named for Siberian Grigori Yefimovich Rasputin — the infamously wild-bearded, self-proclaimed holy man from the 19th century — the patrons are far from unkempt.
+The idea for Rasputin, Florence’s first hidden bar, was concocted when its creators worked at not-so-secretive speakeasy Barts in London.
+Though the space is named for Siberian Grigori Yefimovich Rasputin — the infamously wild-bearded, self-proclaimed holy man from the 19th century — the patrons are far from unkempt.

 Savvy visitors and Florentines know how to spot the entrance: a squat wooden pew, antique portraits in mismatched frames and, the tip-off, flickering candles.
-Inside the red-walled space, Zerazion and Vinci have decorated with dark, heavy 1930s-era furniture; somber portraits in gilded frames; and wax-coated candelabras.
+Inside the red-walled space, you’ll find dark, heavy 1930s-era furniture; somber portraits in gilded frames; and wax-coated candelabras.
 Sit under an arched brick ceiling sipping cocktails from pretty cut-glass cups.

 Reservations (by phone or Facebook page) are recommended.
-The menu offers classic cocktails like a Negroni, old-school but lesser-known drinks like the herbal Hanky Panky (gin, sweet vermouth and Fernet) and Zerazion’s own creations, such as a bloody mary that gets a serious punch from Ethiopian-Eritrean spice blend, Berbere (a nod to his heritage).
+The menu offers classic cocktails like a Negroni, old-school but lesser-known drinks like the herbal Hanky Panky (gin, sweet vermouth and Fernet) and a host of custom creations.

 Stay: Helvetia & Bristol Firenze – Starhotels Collezione